archit1892/CONTRIBUTING-Project/CONTRIBUTING.md

 # Contribution guide

-Welcome to your Benzinga contribution. :smiley:
+Welcome to your Benzinga contribution. :beaker:

 #### Table Of Contents
 - [Getting Started](#getting-started)